thenewmantis/bbl/README.md

       Case and accent marks will be disregarded.
 Note that this will often take much longer than an exact search

-      @ <Number-of-Verses>?"
+      @ <Number-of-Verses>?
-          Random verse or assortment of verses from any book/chapter"
+          Random verse or assortment of verses from any book/chapter
-      <Book> @ <Number-of-Verses>?"
+      <Book> @ <Number-of-Verses>?
-          Random verse or assortment of verses from any chapter in a given book"
+          Random verse or assortment of verses from any chapter in a given book
-      <Book>:<Chapter> @ <Number-of-Verses>?"
+      <Book>:<Chapter> @ <Number-of-Verses>?
-          Random verse or assortment of verses from the given book:chapter"
+          Random verse or assortment of verses from the given book:chapter

 ```

 ## Note